 What will happen if VCU Libraries decides not to continue its subscription in 2026?

 All Covidence accounts under VCU Libraries' institutional subscription will be notified via email if we decide not to renew our subscription after 3 years.
-Covidence users can continue to view their data on the platform indefinitely, or they can request within a year of VCU Libraries' cancellation that their data be migrated for free to a personal account in order to enable editing privileges.
-After 1 year, a project migration fee (currently $240) would be charged to move the data to a personal account.
+Covidence users can continue to view their data on the platform indefinitely, or they can request within 1 year of VCU Libraries' cancellation that their data be migrated to a personal account in order to enable editing privileges.
+There is no fee for migrating data to a personal account during the 1st year after cancellation; requests that miss the 1-year deadline will be assessed a project migration fee (currently $240).

 I already have a personal Covidence account.
 Why should I join VCU Libraries' institutional account?